BuzzKill Pest Control

 Restlessness and difficulty settling are also indicators.
 Pets may avoid their usual resting spots or refuse to sleep in their bed if it is heavily infested with fleas.

-Need professional help with flea removal?
+Need professional help with flea treatment?
 BuzzKill Pest Control offers fast, effective treatment with no call-out charge.

 The White Sock Test